chef-boneyard/chef-web-docs-2016/includes_install/includes_install_analytics_standalone.rst

       rabbitmq['vip'] = 'BACKEND_VIP'
       rabbitmq['node_ip_address'] = '0.0.0.0'

-   .. note :: rabbitmq['node_ip_address'] should either be an IP address, or a hostname.
+   .. note:: rabbitmq['node_ip_address'] should either be an IP address, or a hostname.
 If it is a hostname it should be resolvable
       either via DNS or /etc/hosts.

 #.
 Reconfigure the |chef server oec| server on |chef server oec| machines: